Free EXIF viewer online.

 Every tag the photo carries.

-DateTimeOriginal, CreateDate, and ModifyDate, exactly what the camera wrote.
+DateTimeOriginal, CreateDate, ModifyDate.
+The full date / time picture, exactly what the camera wrote.

 Attribution